This post will guide you on what you should plant in your summer garden, and how to deal with summer garden challenges like the heat.

 These crops you can directly sow into your summer garden, but some of them are cool season crops and might struggle with the summer heat.
 I’ll share with you some tips to help cool season crops during the summer.

-What does that mean?
-It means that bolt-resistant cool season crops have better resistance from trying to flower during the heat waves.
-All cool season plants will bolt/try to go to seed once the summer days get too hot.
 Crops like bok choi, mustard greens, radishes, certain lettuces and salad greens benefit from being grown in the fall instead of the summer months because they get too stressed out.
 In my 52 weeks of greens I discuss growing the right greens for the summer months.
-Here are some tips for how to prevent bolting if that is a common problem for you.
+Be careful as there is a good chance of your plants bolting.

 - pole beans

 - swiss chard

 - Malabar spinach

 Summer Fruit Bushes and Trees to Plant

 Late spring and summer after the risk of frosts are done is a great time to plant fruit trees and bushes.
 Make sure you water them well the first summer as they need to establish a good root system.

 You should also make sure you add good compost at the base of them when planting in your garden so they have a good nutrient supply.